davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 the formation and initial thermal equilibration of this mantle lithosphere material.

-Major element, trace element, and radiogenic isotope data for the Crystal Knob xenolith suite equally satisfy the first-order geochemical features of the shallow slab window, stalled slab, and Late Cretaceous mantle nappe tectonic scenarios.
-Xenolith pressure-temperature constraints, thermal modeling, and geochemical signatures of depletion and re-enrichment together add some discriminating factors between these scenarios.
-A shallowly underplated slab window predicts extremely hot geotherms that are untenable for the xenolith constraints of this study.
-The stalled slab and mantle nappe scenarios appear equally plausible in terms of the thermal modeling, equally satisfying constraints developed from xenolith thermobarometry.
+Major element, trace element, and radiogenic isotope data for the Crystal Knob xenolith suite equally satisfy the first-order geochemical features of the shallow slab window, stalled slab, and Late Cretaceous mantle duplex tectonic scenarios.
+Xenolith pressure-temperature constraints, thermal modeling, and geochemical signatures of depletion and re-enrichment together allow some discrimination between these scenarios.
+Thermal modeling of a shallowly underplated slab window predicts extremely hot geotherms that are untenable for the xenolith constraints of this study, while the stalled slab and mantle nappe scenarios are both reasonable.
 When the effects of potential exhumation/erosion are qualitatively considered, the Monterey plate stalled slab endmember scenario corresponds less well to constraints on the upper-mantle geotherm.
-This, along with the poor correspondence of a stalled slab to crustal geology and geodynamic constraints, leads us to strongly favor the Late Cretaceous mantle nappe underplating scenario, with reheating by a deep slab window in the Neogene.
+This, along with the poor correspondence of a stalled slab to crustal geology and geodynamic constraints, leads us to strongly favor the Late Cretaceous mantle duplex underplating scenario, with reheating by a deep slab window in the Neogene.

 A late-Cretaceous origin of the mantle lithosphere beneath the Coast Ranges matches crustal geologic constraints demonstrating slab rollback and regional